gessa2020/dash_application/README.md

 - I used Visual Studio code to develop the application and launch it in the web browser.

 ## Data sourcing
 The dataset used in this project was provided by the skills network labs.
-To access it click  <a href="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DV0101EN-SkillsNetwork/Data%20Files/airline_data.csv">HERE</a>
+To download it click  <a href="https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DV0101EN-SkillsNetwork/Data%20Files/airline_data.csv">HERE</a>
-The sample Dataset contains information about US domestic airlines.It includes information about the airlines and the states where these airlines conduct business together with other relevant information used in this project.
+The sample dataset contains information about US domestic airlines.It includes information about the airlines and the states where these airlines conduct business together with other relevant information used in this project.
 The airlines include:
 | AIRLINE           | AIRLINE_CODE |  AIRLINE          | AIRLINE_CODE                   |